remnrem/luna-doc/docs/lunapi/ref.md

 This clears any previously attached individual-specific variables.
 Typically, these will be attached through Luna's `vars` special variable, i.e. `proj.var( 'vars' , 'path/to/ivar.txt' )`.
-(Note that although the Luna variable is `vars` it would perhaps have been better called `ivars`, as `lunapi` uses the `vars`/`ivars` nomenclature to distinguish betwen project-wide and individual-specific variables.
+(Note that although the Luna variable is `vars` it would perhaps have been better called `ivars`, as `lunapi` uses the `vars`/`ivars` nomenclature to distinguish between project-wide and individual-specific variables.

 ### proj.include()